-This year’s Steam summer sale kicked off on 22 June 2017 and ended a couple of weeks ago on 05 July 2017.
-There’s a while to wait until the next one at the end of October which means we’ve got several months to work our way through the new titles we picked up (or leave them languishing in our backlogs).
-I bought 13 games myself including Mainlining which I’ve already completed, and Virginia which has been recommended to me by several bloggers here on WordPress.
+There’s a while to wait until the next Steam sale at the end of October which means we’ve got time to work through the new titles we picked up (or leave them languishing in our backlogs).
+I bought 13 games myself including Mainlining which I’ve already completed, and Virginia which was recommended to me by several bloggers here on WordPress.

 My other-half didn’t buy as many but, as most of the titles on his wishlist are big-budget releases, they didn’t come in as discounted as the indie titles I tend to go for so he’s holding out a little longer.
 He did however purchase Resident Evil 7: Biohazard.
 Pete has had his eye on this one for a while because he loves a good horror; and it was hard for him to resist after Nathan told us it was one of the scariest games he has ever played.